mmark0v/Users-API-Simple-App/README.md

 **Code base:** Python3, CSS, HTML, SQLite, Flask, Swagger.

-The backend environment is running Python 3.11.6 in a virtualenv.
+The backend environment is running Python 3.11.6.
 The users data is stored in an sqlite instance db file users.db.
 Swagger is run by a Flask, API documentation is written in the swagger.json file.
 The fronend homepage is a simple HTML page, Flusk loads the CSS and the index from a static directory.
 The webserver is running on **port 8080**.

-**Python virtualenv requirements:**
+**Python requirements:**
 aniso8601==9.0.1
 blinker==1.7.0
 click==8.1.7